 With its common gentle nature restored, the first theme proceeds softly in second violins to significantly reduced orchestral accompaniment.
-As a consequence of the thinner texture, we hear more distinctly the gurgling tremeloes and violas under the extension of the first theme and flutes and second violins.
-Here Mahler makes a glaring reference to the scared soul movement of the Fourth Symphony, as one of many nostalgic allusions to his earlier works, when the music begins to build once again.
-First violins repeatedly state the farewell motive in syncopated, offbeat entrances with heart melting tenderness. horns add a new version of motive Y, two eighths followed by two quarter notes.
+As a consequence of the thinner texture, we hear more distinctly the gurgling Tremeloes and violas under the extension of the first theme and flutes and second violins.
+Here Mahler makes a glaring reference to the scherzo movement of the Fourth Symphony, as one of many nostalgic allusions to his earlier works when the music begins to build once again.
+First violins repeatedly state the farewell motive in syncopated, offbeat entrances with heart-melting tenderness. horns add a new version of motive Y, two-eighths followed by two-quarter notes.
 During the course of the violins restatement of the first theme, the music wells up with emotion, but quickly subsides only to regain its intensity in a continuous ebb and flow, as if yearning to fulfill itself, but not quite succeeding.
-Repetition of fragmentary figuration in the strings creates a churning motion of symbol of the monotonous regularity of life and thus recalls the rhythmic flow of the scared so movement of the second Symphony, as well as does additional labor.
-Another crescendo on the first theme, brings back the farewell motive played by the first horn against yet another variant of motive why in trombones and bassoons stirred by the strings gurgling undercurrent.
+Repetition of fragmentary figuration in the strings creates a churning motion of symbol of the monotonous regularity of life and thus recalls the rhythmic flow of the scherzo movement of the second Symphony, as well as does additional labor.
+Another crescendo on the first theme brings back the farewell motive played by the first horn against yet another variant of motive why in trombones and bassoons stirred by the strings gurgling undercurrent.
 Suddenly the farewell motive goes awry, falling by a minor instead of a major second in the solo horn.
 It’s stopped resolving tone, sounding like the motive is being strangled.
-Farewell has become embittered turning into tragic whoa.
+Farewell has become embittered turning into a tragic whoa.

 And here is how the phrase appears during the closing section of the exposition.